Hodge Laplacians on graphs

 If the classical Hodge theory on Riemannian manifolds \cite{H, W} is ``differentiable Hodge theory,'' the Hodge theory on metric spaces \cite{BSSS, SS} ``continuous Hodge theory,'' and the Hodge theory on simplicial complexes \cite{D1, Eck} ``discrete Hodge theory,'' then the version here may be considered ``graph-theoretic Hodge theory.''

-Unlike physical problems arising from areas such as continuum mechanics or electromagnetics, where the differentiable Hodge--de Rham theory has been applied with great efficacy for both modeling and computations \cite{AFW, DGLZ, KE, MMOC, TJ, TLHD, Y}, those arising from data analytic applications are likely to be far less structured \cite{Austin, CMOP, COP, DMV, HKW, JLYY, ODO, XHJYYL}.
+Unlike physical problems arising from areas such as continuum mechanics or electromagnetics, where the differentiable Hodge--de Rham theory has been applied with great efficacy for both modeling and computations \cite{feec, AFW, DGLZ, KE, MMOC, TJ, TLHD}, those arising from data analytic applications are likely to be far less structured \cite{Austin, link, deep, CMOP, COP, data, DMV, synchron, HKW, JLYY, resist, brain, ODO, dim, group, denoise, XHJYYL, cryo, coverage}.
 Often one could at best assume some weak notion of proximity of data points.
-The Hodge theory introduced in this article requires nothing more than the data set having the structure of an undirected graph and is conceivably more suitable for non-physical applications such as those arising from the biological or information sciences.
-We will discuss two examples of such applications, to ranking and to game theory.
+The Hodge theory introduced in this article requires nothing more than the data set having the structure of an undirected graph and is conceivably more suitable for non-physical applications such as those arising from the biological or information sciences (see Section~\ref{sec:app}).